This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Offering world-class museums, shopping at every budget, incredible cuisine, and gorgeous architecture Madrid keeps people coming back year after year.
+Offering world-class museums, shopping on every budget, incredible cuisine, and gorgeous architecture Madrid keeps tourists coming back year after year.

 Things to Do in Madrid

 Everyone who visits Madrid must visit the Prado Museum, art lover or not.
-It is overwhelmingly big, but you can take advantage of the free entry hours to get just a taste of what’s inside.
+It is overwhelmingly big, but you can take advantage of the free entry hours (Monday – Saturday, 6 PM – 8 PM, and Sundays and public holidays, 5 PM – 7 PM) to get just a taste of what’s inside.

 - El Centro (the center) of Madrid is crammed with history and things to see and do.
 Highlights include the Plaza del Sol area and the Mercado de San Miguel.